 A minor in Modern Languages, Linguistics & Intercultural Communication allows students to develop proficiency in a foreign language, to learn about the nature of language, and to become familiar with the societies in which different languages are spoken.
 A minor in MLLI will assist students in developing communication skills and in understanding the complexities of an increasingly interdependent, multilingual and multicultural world.
 It will enrich students’ learning experience and enhance their career potential.

-Students may pursue a minor in Applied Linguistics, Chinese, French, German, Korean, Russian, or Spanish.
+Students may pursue a minor in Applied Linguistics, Chinese, French, German, Japanese, Korean, Russian, or Spanish.
 The requirements for the minor can be found under the links to the corresponding languages (or applied linguistics).
 All courses applied to the major requirements must have earned a grade of C or better.

 Certificate in Intercultural Communication